CalmCodeCollective/RMExperienceWeb/README.md

-# Getting Started with Create React App
+# Getting Started with this React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`
+This command will read the package.json file and install all required dependencies listed there.

 ### `yarn start`

-Runs the app in the development mode.\
+This command will run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\